 One in 10 men across Australia are living with some form of incontinence.

-Melbourne is the first capital city in Australia to trial incontinence product disposal bins in its facilities.
+Melbourne is the first capital city in Australia to install incontinence product disposal bins in Council-owned facilities as part of the the BINS4Blokes initiative, led by the Continence Foundation of Australia.

-The City of Melbourne is an inclusive and accessible city and we want people who experience incontinence to have access to services so they can manage their needs without shame or stigma.
+The City of Melbourne is an inclusive and accessible city and we want people who experience incontinence to have access to services so they have the confidence and freedom to get out and about.

 Councillor Jamal Hakim said it’s important more people have access to proper disposal bins for their incontinence products – particularly given many instances of incontinence can be much better managed with the right resources.

-‘The trial will not only showcase a practical solution for those living with incontinence, but importantly, raise awareness and facilitate a much-needed conversation on the topic,’ he said.
+“The trial will not only showcase a practical solution for those living with incontinence, but importantly, raise awareness and facilitate a much-needed conversation on the topic.”